polinetuch/js-coding-challengs/README.md

 # Javascript Coding Challenges

-## In this repository, I am showcasing my Javascript skills.
+## :sunglasses: In this repository, I am showcasing my Javascript skills.
 Each of the challenge is solved using just pure Javascript.

 ### Challenge 1: Calculate two people's body mass index